pleszczu1/hello-world/README.md

 First repository
 My name is Piotr and I'm gonna be a good programmer And this is first change on local repository.
+And this is first change on public repository.